smadeira22/adventure_game/README.md

 More nstructions will be displayed during the game!

-- To install librariesrun `npm run install`
+- To install libraries run `npm run install`
 - To start the game run `node game.js`
 - Good luck!!